IBM/ai-data-workshop/build-and-deploy-with-studio/README.md

-# Build and deploy a Machine Learning Model using Watson Studio Notebook
+# Build, Deploy, and Run a Machine Learning Model using Watson Studio Notebook

 ## Tutorial Scenario
 Golden Bank is a leading mortgage provider through their network of neighborhood branches.
 This tutorial cover these goals: